grady2002/broadcast-java/README.md

 - CREATE TABLE main (id INT AUTO_INCREMENT PRIMARY KEY, sender VARCHAR(20), broadcast VARCHAR(255));
 - INSERT INTO main (sender, broadcast) VALUES ('admin', 'Welcome to the broadcast application!');

+Execute the queries in the MySQL console or simply upload the `main.sql` file to the MySQL admin panel.

 ## Executing the application

 Run the respective executable files for each of the applications.